 The Kravis Center maintains an extensive Volunteer Program to help supplement the regular full-time staff in a number of different areas.
 These generous individuals contribute their time, talent and energy to operate more efficiently and better serve the over 500,000 patrons who frequent the entertainment complex each season.
 Their services are utilized as ushers and data entry.
 They also assist with the educational outreach programs in a number of varied capacities.

-New Volunteer Orientations will be held at the Kravis Center’s Persson Hall on Tuesday, September 29 at 10:30 am and Thursday, September 30 at 6 pm.
-Both events will be held in Persson Hall.
+The next New Volunteer Orientations will be held at the Kravis Center’s Persson Hall on Tuesday, September 29 at 10:30 am and Thursday, September 30 at 6 pm.

 Throughout the year, different departments within the Kravis Center request ongoing or specialized short-term assistance from Volunteers.
 Much of this work is clerical in nature such as filing, photocopying, shredding, etc. In addition, there is always a need for people who are computer literate in data entry and word processing.
 Assistance is needed to keep our massive database accurate and up-to-date.